syeminpark/syeminpark/README.md

 I'm studying Digital Arts in Seoul Institute of The Arts.

-I make projects that investigates the correlations between computing technology and human beings.
+I make projects that investigates the correlations & interactions between

+Computing Technology and Human Beings in the form of MEDIA ART.